 13. Writing “good luck” without an exclamation mark on a colleague’s leaving card, to show just how much you detested their presence.

-12. Being unable to turn and walk in the opposite direction without first taking out your phone and frowning at it.
+12. Being unable to change direction after realising you’ve been going the wrong way, without first taking out your phone and frowning at it.

 11. Never wanting to use an exclamation mark but worrying you’ll come across as miserable without one.